Kalyan-velu/Kalyan-velu/README.md

 A Noobie Developer🎯 from India 🇮🇳

   - 👨‍💻 Web Developer
-  - 🌱 Currently learning React & React Native.
+  - 🌱 Currently learning React .
   -  📚 What do I believe?
 Jack of all, Master of some.
   - 📫 How to reach me: [Facebook](https://www.facebook.com/kalyan.borah06/) - [Instagram](..)